Greco-Persian Wars: August 480 BC: Battles of Thermopylae and Artemisium

 Xerxes's estimated time of arrival at Thermopylae coincided with both the Olympic Games and the festival of Carneia.
 For the Spartans, warfare during these periods was considered sacrilegious.
 Despite the uncomfortable timing, the Spartans considered the threat so grave that they dispatched their king Leonidas I with his personal bodyguard (the Hippeis) of 300 men.
 The customary elite young men in the Hippeis were replaced by veterans who already had children.
 Leonidas was supported by contingents from the Allied Peloponnesian cities, and other forces that the Allies picked up on the way to Thermopylae.
 The Allies proceeded to occupy the pass, rebuilt the wall the Phocians had built at the narrowest point of the pass, and waited for Xerxes's arrival.

 When the Persians arrived at Thermopylae in mid-August, they initially waited for three days for the Allies to disperse.
 When Xerxes was eventually persuaded that the Allies intended to contest the pass, he sent his troops to attack.
 However, the Allied position was ideally suited to hoplite warfare, the Persian contingents being forced to attack the Greek phalanx head on.
 The Allies withstood two full days of Persian attacks, including those by the elite Persian Immortals.
 However, towards the end of the second day, they were betrayed by a local resident named Ephialtes who revealed to Xerxes a mountain path that led behind the Allied lines, according to Herodotus.
-Herodotus has often been dismissed as a 'story teller', by Aristotle himself amongst others, and this may be a piece of folklore to create a more engaging narrative.
+Herodotus has often been dismissed as a 'story teller', by Aristotle himself among others, and this may be a piece of folklore to create a more engaging narrative.
 In any case, it is impossible to determine with absolute certainty the legitimacy of Ephialtes' involvement in the battle.
 The Anopoea path was defended by roughly 1000 Phocians, according to Herodotus, who reportedly fled when confronted by the Persians.
 Made aware by scouts that they were being outflanked, Leonidas dismissed most of the Allied army, remaining to guard the rear with perhaps 2,000 men.
 On the final day of the battle, the remaining Allies sallied forth from the wall to meet the Persians in the wider part of the pass to slaughter as many Persians as they could, but eventually they were all killed or captured.

 Simultaneous with the battle at Thermopylae, an Allied naval force of 271 triremes defended the Straits of Artemisium against the Persians, thus protecting the flank of the forces at Thermopylae.
 Here the Allied fleet held off the Persians for three days; however, on the third evening the Allies received news of the fate of Leonidas and the Allied troops at Thermopylae.
 Since the Allied fleet was badly damaged, and since it no longer needed to defend the flank of Thermopylae, the Allies retreated from Artemisium to the island of Salamis.